|

 - the progress bar in the pane of the image editor.

-- display in full size (100%).
+- display the image in its original size (100%).

-- adapt to screen.
+- adapt the image to the screen.

 - specify a value.

-The "Pane" option is used to manage the display of pane of image editor.
-For more details, see Pane features.
-Ribbon: "Other tools" pane The "Other tools" pane is used to perform various operations on an image or image layer.
-The options are grouped into several groups: - Layers: Used to manage the layers.
+Ribbon: "Other tools" tab The "Other tools" pane includes different options to edit an image or image layer.
+The options are divided into several groups: - Layers: Manage layers.

-- OCR: Allows you to use OCR on text present in the image.
+- OCR: OCR text in the image.

-- Effects and settings: Used to handle the image content.
+- Effects and settings: Manipulate image content.

-- Transformation: Used to transform the image.
+- Transformation: Transforms the image.

 - Duplicate an existing layer.